Main menu:

 Q. What is the main use of SUPADIVERTA?

-A. SUPADIVERTA evolved from a project created to address house cracking - brick cracking issues SITE LINK but the cost savings, versatility and aesthetic benefits when used with rainwater tank installations has created the most interest.
+A. SUPADIVERTA evolved from a project created to address house cracking - brick cracking issues but the cost savings, versatility and aesthetic benefits when used with rainwater tank installations has created the most interest.
 SUPADIVERTA is also popular with gardeners to provide additional water to dry areas and is our largest market.

 Q. Does fitting a rainhead or diverter into a downpipe create a greater potential for blockages?

-A. The SUPADIVERTA inlet is free flowing with no dead ends.
+The SUPADIVERTA inlet is free flowing with no dead ends.

-The SUPADIVERTA filter is set at a 50 degree angle and is not positioned across the flow path to storm water.
+The SUPADIVERTA filter is set at a 50 degree angle and IS NOT POSITIONED ACROSS THE FLOW PATH TO STORMWATER.

 Q. We get leaves in the gutters but the gutters never actually block.
 We want to harvest rainwater but we are concerned about no longer having rainwater flushing out the storm water pipes if we fit some Supadivertas.
 How can we manage this?